carogaltier/medscheduler/docs/user-guide/installation.md

 ## Next steps

-- Continue to {doc}`What is Medscheduler` for an overview of concepts and outputs.
+- Continue to {doc}`what_is_medscheduler` for an overview of concepts and outputs.
-- Jump to {doc}`Quickstart` to generate your first synthetic dataset and export CSV files.
+- Jump to {doc}`quickstart` to generate your first synthetic dataset and export CSV files.